 Keith Martin (Chair)

 Keith started his career in the RAF before moving into the government services and construction sectors.
 More recently he has been running his own management consultancy business focusing on strategy development, business planning and business growth within the government services sector.
 Specialising in the setting up and management of Local Authority Trading Companies, Keith has supported a number of organisations across the UK including a large services group, a law firm and a number of smaller organisations including Human Story Theatre, an Oxfordshire-based health and social care theatre charity.
 In his spare time Keith is a keen rock climber and mountaineer, and enjoys keeping fit running and completing occasional (slow!) triathlons.

 Mark Gunther (Treasurer)

-Over 25 years of experience in charity/not for profit finance.
-I have volunteered as youth worker, festival/event steward and union treasurer, secretary, chair and representative.
-I’m a long term supporter of Oxford United which is how I first came to know Geron; and, having lived the majority of my life in Oxford, an Aunt Sally athlete!
-My 2nd awareness of Film Oxford came when a colleague, for whom I had played roles in short spoofs, was screened at the then Zodiac.
-Looking forward to working with Executive, Management Committee and members to ensure the continuing success of all the Projects and Productions that Film Oxford is involved with.
+Mark has over 25 years’ experience in charity/not-for-profit finance.
+He has volunteered as a youth worker, festival/event steward and union treasurer, secretary, chair and representative.
+He’s a long-term supporter of Oxford United – which is how he first came to know Geron – and, having lived the majority of his life in Oxford, an Aunt Sally athlete!
+His second awareness of Film Oxford came when a colleague, for whom he had played roles in short spoofs, was screened at the then Zodiac.

 In East and West Africa during the 70s, Mark was engaged with theatre as art form and development tool.
-From 1984-2011 in Oxford he worked in Further Education teaching and managing Media and Performing Arts.
-From 1998-2003 he also ran Taking Part, an independent training company working with engineers, tenants’s associations, priests, independent consultants and NGOs.
+From 1984-2011 in Oxford he worked in further education teaching and managing media and performing arts.
+From 1998-2003 he ran Taking Part, an independent training company working with engineers, tenants’ associations, priests, independent consultants and NGOs.